-Equality Positive Impact (It could benefit) Negative Impact (It could disadvantage) Reason and any mitigating actions already in place (to reduce any adverse /negative impacts or reasons why it will be of positive benefit or contribution) No Impact above (please state) Belief or Religion Based on information available at this time, no impact has been identified for this group.
-Gender Women Potential negative impact on this group has been identified for the ladies only swim sessions, but could be accommodated at Marl Pits.
+Equality Positive Impact (It could benefit) Negative Impact (It could disadvantage) Reason and any mitigating actions already in place (to reduce any adverse /negative impacts or reasons why it will be of positive benefit or contribution) No Impact above (please state) Belief or Religion Based on information available at this time, no impact has been identified for this group. $\boxtimes$ Gender Women Potential negative impact on this group has been identified for the ladies only swim sessions, but could be accommodated at Marl Pits.
 Impact would have to be determined and explored in further detail as part of the consultation if this is pursued as a viable option.
 Also possible travel issues in relation to the nearest alternative.
 Appendix 3 set out possible mitigating actions.
-Men Based on information available at this time, no impact has been identified for this group. \boxtimes Sexual Orientation Lesbian women , gay men and bisexual people Based on information available no impact has been identified for this group. \boxtimes Marriage and Civil Partnership (employment only) N/A \boxtimes Contribution to equality of opportunity N/A \boxtimes Contribution to fostering good relations between different groups (people getting on well together - valuing one another, respect and understanding) N/A Human Rights http://intranet/site/scripts/documents info.php?categoryID=86 &documentID=251 Any Council decisions will be undertaken in line with the Human Right Act 1998.
+Men Based on information available at this time, no impact has been identified for this group.
+Sexual Orientation Lesbian women , gay men and bisexual people Based on information available no impact has been identified for this group.
+M Marriage and Civil Part nership (employment only) N/A $\boxtimes$ Contribution to equality N/A $\bowtie$ Contribution to fostering groups (people getting respect and understand ng good relations between different on well together - valuing one another, N/A $\boxtimes$ Human Rights http://intranet/site/scrip-8.40cumentID=251 ots/documents_info.php?categoryID=86 Any Council decisions will be undertaken in line with the Human Right Act 1998.